 - Try pet therapy.
 Specially trained pet therapists can provide a safe, trusted cat or dog for the senior to pet or hold.
 Even though this might seem simplistic, the joy and relaxing effects of spending time with an animal can be significant.

-Our caregivers are skilled in creative tips on how to engage older adults of any ability level to make everyday life more enjoyable.
-As the leaders in dementia care in Battle Creek, MI, and other Michigan communities, we’re always here to provide resources as well as hands-on care at home.
+Our caregivers at Home Sweet Home in Battle Creek and throughout nearby Michigan communities are skilled in creative tips on how to engage older adults of any ability level to make everyday life more enjoyable.
+As the leaders in dementia and respite care, we’re always here to provide resources as well as hands-on care at home.
 For a full list of communities we serve, please visit our Locations page.
-Contact us for a dependable care partner today!
-Reach us at (269) 373-5444 in Kalamazoo, (269) 763-5350 in Paw Paw, (269) 849-9252 in St. Joseph, or (269) 963-9888 in Battle Creek.
+Contact us today to learn more about our respite care services!
+Call Home Sweet Home In-Home Care at (269) 373-5444 in Kalamazoo, (269) 763-5350 in Paw Paw, (269) 849-9252 in St. Joseph, or (269) 963-9888 in Battle Creek.